firesharkstudios/butterfly-server/Butterfly.Example.DbEvents/README.md

 > A simple console app that triggers data change events on a DynamicView

-This example shows a *Butterfly Server* echoing data change events to a console as various database operations are performed.
+This example shows a *Butterfly Server* echoing data events to a console as various database operations are performed.

+This is quite useful to keep clients updated as data changes in the server.
+The *butterfly-client* uses the *Subscription API* in in *Butterfly.Web* to receive these data events and keep local javascript arrays automatically synchronized when data changes on the server.

 # Get the Code